About the programme

 At Warwick, students who complete Pathways to Engineering at any university are eligible for a reduced offer and join Warwick Scholars as an undergraduate when they enrol at the university after completing the Pathways programme.
 More information about the Warwick Scholars undergraduate programme can be found here Warwick Scholars Undergraduate Programme

-Applications close on Tuesday 3rd November 2020.
-Students will be informed if they have secured a place on the programme in November 2020.
+Applications close on the 27th October 2021.
+Students will be informed if they have secured a place on the programme in November 2021.